 The optimal scenario is to have a trained DSL or DDSL or SSO available on site.
-Where this is not possible (e.g. due to self-isolating), a trained DSL or DDSL or SSO will be available to be contacted via phone or online video - for example when working from home.
+Where this is not possible, a trained DSL or DDSL or SSO will be available to be contacted via phone or online video - for example when working from home.